-- Market resistence: Although PIPEs have been prominent in the US and in some European countries (especially in the healthcare and technology sectors) they have not traditionally been a common feature of the UK market.
-This is principally due to the importance the UK investor community attaches to pre-emption rights and the regulatory and customary restrictions that have been placed on listed companies preventing the hasty issuance of shares for cash in a manner that would excessively dilute existing shareholders. - Lack of PE interest: Historically, interest from PE investors in PIPEs has been limited, due to some or all of: - incompatibility with PE's traditional control model; - the fact that LPs can access listed company investments through mutual funds; - investment restrictions in fund terms; and - concerns about the means and timing of any exit. - Discount restrictions: Listing rules in Europe commonly restrict issuances at a discount -10% is a common threshold (other than with shareholder approval) whereas there are no such restrictions in the US. - Mandatory offer rules: Takeover rules in European countries will require a mandatory offer if the PIPE investor becomes interested in shares carrying 30% or more of the voting rights of the company as a result of the transaction.
+- Market resistance: Although PIPEs have been prominent in the US and in some European countries (especially in the healthcare and technology sectors) they have not traditionally been a common feature of the UK market.
+This is principally due to the importance the UK investor community attaches to pre-emption rights and the regulatory and customary restrictions that have been placed on listed companies preventing the hasty issuance of shares for cash in a manner that would excessively dilute existing shareholders. - Lack of PE interest: Historically, interest from PE investors in PIPEs has been limited, due to some or all of: - incompatibility with PE's traditional control model; - the fact that LPs can access listed company investments through mutual funds; - investment restrictions in fund terms; and - concerns about the means and timing of any exit. - Discount restrictions: Listing rules in Europe commonly restrict issuances at a discount -10% is a common threshold (other than with shareholder approval) whereas there are no such restrictions in the US. - Take private rules: Stakes secured via PIPE deals could lead to eventual take-private transactions.
+In the US, PE funds investing in PIPEs need to be cognizant of the take private rules which apply in a subsequent buyout if they are affiliates of the target after the PIPE.
+Takeover rules in European countries will require a mandatory offer if the PIPE investor becomes interested in shares carrying 30% or more of the voting rights of the company as a result of the transaction.
 No such rule applies in the US, although a significant PIPE could trigger a change of control.
-In the UK, a dispensation from the Takeover Panel (a "whitewash") may be available provided certain conditions are met (e.g. the investor must not have acquired shares in the 12 months leading up to the proposed investment).

-- Information sharing: While an issuer might share some limited due diligence materials with a prospective investor, as a general rule, the issuer must not share "inside information" (in Europe) or "material non-public information" (in the US) with a potential PIPE investor. - Investor rights: Anti-dilution rights, vetorights and rights to information are not common in the UK and are generally resisted by issuers, whereas they are common in the US and other European markets.
-However, there may be more flexibility for investors if the instrument subscribed comprises convertible debt. - PIPE investors to a lock-up for a period of time.
-In the UK and a number of other European markets, 6 12 months is common.
+- Information sharing: While an issuer might share some limited due diligence materials with a prospective investor, as a general rule, the issuer must not share "material non-public information" (in the US) or "inside information" (in Europe) with a potential PIPE investor. - Investor rights: Anti-dilution rights, veto rights and rights to information are not common in the UK and are generally resisted by issuers, whereas they are common in the US and other European markets.
+However, there may be more flexibility for investors if the instrument subscribed comprises convertible debt. - Lock-up: Issuers commonly seek to subject PIPE investors to a lock-up for a period of time.
 In the US, in the absence of registration rights (to secure liquidity for the underlying securities), a PIPE investor must generally hold the securities for 6 months.
+In the UK and a number of other European markets, 6 - 12 months is common.
 Issuers may seek a "standstill" from the PIPE investor, e.g. an undertaking not to buy further shares in the market or launch a takeover offer for an agreed period of time after making the PIPE investment, again, subject to limited exceptions (e.g. if a third party makes a takeover offer). - Exit: For any investor, there will remain some uncertainty over how the investor will ultimately exit, as the larger the stake, the larger the overhang in the issuer's stock.
 This should be manageable, just as PE investors are able to sell down post-IPO.